COVID Survivor Ryo Nagaoka Returns Home After 2 Months In Hospital, Rehab To An Empty Apartment

 As time went on, Corcoran says adult protective services was called, but nobody could find the tenant from Apartment 14.
 She claims the crew was told to save whatever it could from his place.

 But neighbors say management cleared the place out prematurely.
-Even his passport is gone.
+Even his passport was gone.

 “All day long, people have been bringing donations, cash.
 Everyone asked for a GoFundMe, so we put that together,” neighbor Sierra Zamarripa said.